Sfuborisw/school/README.md

 # school

-this is for synching school-related data and coordination of school-intern projects. unless you are curious how low the standard actually is (its REALLY low), there isn't anything interesting to see in here.
+this is for synching school-related data and coordination of school-intern projects.

+school - not uni. the bar is low. unless you are curious how low exactly, there isn't anything interesting to see in here.